 The Act to Improve Enforcement of the Law in Social Networks NetzDG.
 The law covers defamation, dissemination of propaganda material, incitement to commit serious violent offense endangering the state, public incitement to crime, incitement to hatred, and the distribution of pornography.
 Pursuant to Article 14 (3) of the E-Commerce Directive, Member States are allowed to establish “procedures governing the removal or disabling of access to information”.
 Moreover, the German law against hate speech on Facebook forces online platforms to remove “obviously illegal” posts within 24 hours or risk fines of up to €50 million.
 Aimed at social networks with more than 2 million members, such as Facebook, YouTube,

 According to the Bill on political bots and advertising, using a bot to create 25 or more personas on social media would be punishable by up to five years in prison or fines of up to €10,000.

 The ‘Cybersecurity Doctrine of the Republic of Poland’ was adopted in 2015 by the National Security Bureau as a response to the increase in hybrid threats, propaganda, disinformation, and psychological influence operation by foreign states and non-state actors.
-The doctrine maps out tasks for state institutions, notably security agencies and armed forces, private sector and NGOs.
-The threats coming from cyberspace and identified in the doctrine include cybercrime, like “cyberviolence, destructive cyberprotests and cyber demonstrations,” attacks against telecommunications systems important for national security, data and ID theft, and
+The doctrine maps out tasks for state institutions, notably security agencies and armed forces, the private sector, as well as NGOs.
+The threats stemming from cyberspace and identified in the doctrine include cybercrime, i.e. “cyberviolence, destructive cyberprotests and cyber demonstrations,” attacks against telecommunications systems important for national security, data and ID theft, and the